ShkutaAnna/temp/README.md

     this.translateX = (this.translateX - (percentX - 0.5) * rect.width) * deltaScale;
     this.translateY = (this.translateY - (percentY - 0.5) * rect.height) * deltaScale;

-    // Set the new scale and apply transformations this.scale = newScale;
+    this.scale = newScale;
     this.applyTransform();
   }